 One of my favorite spots in the Anna Maria Island area is Longboat Beach.
 Way more relaxed and with zero amenities, this beach is perfect if you like a more peaceful, natural beach setting.

-This beach had one of the softest sand with very little seashells.
+With soft, white-sand beaches and very little seashells, it’s a gem!
 It would be a perfect spot for a picnic, set up a tent for shade and just relax and enjoy the day.

 Location: public beach access at 2825 Gulf of Mexico Dr, Longboat Key, FL 34228